 Rate charts are given in seeds per acre as well as seed spacing in inches rounded to nearest tenth of an inch.
 Because of large range in seed size, pounds per acre is not a suggested method of selecting transmission settings.
 Smaller size seed pounds per acre may be below what was expected and large seed pounds per acre may appear above expectations.
-To determine pounds per acre, use formula given in "Determining Pounds Per Acre (Brush-Type Meter)" on page 2-18 in "Check Seed Population" on page 2-17 in Machine Operation section of this manual.
+To determine pounds per acre, use formula given in "Determining Pounds Per Acre (Brush-Type Seed Meter)" in "Check Seed Population" in Machine Operation section of this manual.